alephium/www/src/content/homepage.md

   dark:
     title: Blockchain v3.0
-    subtitle: Alephium is the first live layer 1 sharded blockchain scaling and improving on Bitcoin core technologies, Proof of Work & UTXO.
-It delivers a highly performant, secure DeFi & Dapps platform with enhanced energy efficiency.
+    subtitle: Alephium is the first live layer 1 sharded blockchain scaling and improving on Bitcoin core technologies, Proof of Work and UTXO.
+It delivers a highly performant, secure DeFi & dApps platform with enhanced energy efficiency.
   light:
     title: Accessibility & Usability first
     subtitle: From its technical design to its interfaces,